Nick Smith (New Zealand politician): Opposition, 2017–2021

 On 8 May 2019, Smith was named by Speaker Mallard for misconduct in the house.
 No MP had been named by the Speaker since 2006, when Smith was named by Assistant Speaker Ann Hartley.
 Smith had also been named on two earlier occasions: in 2001 by Chairperson of the Committee of the Whole House Geoff Braybrooke, and in 2003 by Speaker Jonathan Hunt.

 On 25 June 2020, Smith was escorted out of the House of Representatives by the Serjeant-at-Arms for refusing to leave when asked to by the Assistant Speaker, Adrian Rurawhe, who was enforcing the earlier ejection of Smith because he was arguing with Speaker Mallard.
 As he was leaving, Smith shouted, "what sort of a Nazi establishment is running the place, seriously."
 Smith is the first person to be escorted out of the House by the Serjeant-at-Arms since the late 1980s, when Robert Muldoon was escorted out.

 During the 2020 New Zealand general election, Smith lost his seat in Nelson to Labour candidate Rachel Boyack by a final margin of 4,525 votes.
-However, Smith was re-elected to Parliament on the National Party list.
+However, he was ranked 18th on National's party list, which was enough for him to remain in Parliament as a list MP.

 Owing to the resignation of fellow National MP David Carter at the 2020 general election, Smith became the sponsor of a private member's bill seeking to repeal the controversial Electoral (Integrity) Amendment Act 2018.
-Smith's member's bill was defeated during its second reading on 9 June 2021 when the Labour Party used its parliamentary majority to block its passage.
+Smith's member's bill was defeated during its second reading on 9 June 2021 when the Labour Party used its outright majority to block its passage.
 The second reading was deferred until 9 June 2021.
 The repeal bill was defeated by 65 (Labour) to 55 (National, Greens, ACT, and the Māori Party).